• Skip to primary navigation

 Better known as a vCard, information for vcf files can be created and held in a QR code.
 Scan the code and your phone will be populated with name, address, phone, email and website.

 It is possible to create these vCards freely on various websites.
-Maybe we’ll see
+I used this site.

 The code below was generated from the information shown in the screenshot above.